20kdc/c3ds-projects/tob/Packets/Both.md

 For further information, see [Virtual Circuits And Direct Links](../Concepts/Virtual_Circuits_And_Direct_Links.md).
 *Worth noting: in the one situation in which the client will send this packet, a response must be given or the game freezes.*

+**While it would seem pointless to implement ever receiving this packet, Natsue uses it as a ping mechanism, starting a virtual circuit from the server's UIN.
+Once the acknowledgement ClientCommand is received, Natsue sends back a C\_TID\_VIRTUAL\_CIRCUIT\_CLOSE packet to clean things up on the client's end.**

+**Just to be clear: There is no reason to, as a client developer, implement virtual circuits in a fashion any deeper than acknowledging incoming circuits with client command responses.
+These responses must use the correct initiator VSN, but you don't have to manage your own VSNs.**

 44 bytes